John S. Fray & Co.

 The "Spofford" Braces

-The John S. Fray & Company of Bridgeport, Connecticut built an early
+Connecticut, and established the John S. Fray & Company of Bridgeport, Connecticut.

 reputation and brace building success upon the initial patent of